 Cultural or Scientific Collector's Permit

-You may also apply on-line.
-A list of general provisions will be presented for your review.
+Applicants may also apply on-line through the link below.
+In the online application process, a list of general provisions will be presented for your review.
 If you indicate that you agree with these provisions the online application will be available for your use.
 Fill out the application, being sure to include all of the relevant contact information.
-Once the application has been completed choose Submit to submit the form electronically.
+Once the application has been completed choose "Submit" to submit the form electronically.

-If you wish to provide supplemental information with your permit application please mail the additional information to:
+If you wish to provide supplemental information with your permit application it can be mailed to:

 Michigan Department of Natural Resources